jbeyerstedt/kirby-kirbytag-download/README.md

-# Kirby Download Kirbytag
+# Download Kirbytag for Kirby CMS v2/v3
 by Jannik Beyerstedt from Hamburg, Germany
 [jannikbeyerstedt.de](http://jannikbeyerstedt.de) | [Github](https://github.com/jbeyerstedt)
 **license:** GNU GPL v3
 **version:** v1.1.1

 ## Notice for Kirby 3
-This plugin has been adapted for kirby 3, but because major changes are needed, a new branch was created.
+This plugin has been adapted for Kirby 3, but because major changes are needed, a new branch was created.
-You will find the kibry 3 compatible version in the branch `kirby3`.
+You will find the Kibry 3 compatible version in the branch `kirby3`, which will be the new default branch.
+To keep old Kirby 2 projects from breaking, I decided to not rename the `master` branch, but to continue development in the `kirby3` branch.

 If anyone needs composer support, please add it via a pull-request, because I don't use composer myself.